DaniiB0y/footpy/README.md

 Footprint and fingerprint program made in python
 # install

-You need install pyfiglet, requests, bs4 and sockets on pip3
+You need install platform, res,pyfiglet, requests, bs4 and sockets on pip3